JacobHelwig/covdepGE/README.md

 `ggplot2` for seamless visualization of resulting estimates, such as `matViz`, `inclusionCurve`, and the S3 method `plot.covdepGE`.

+## Contributing

+If you have an idea to improve `covdepGE`, considering [forking the repo](https://github.com/JacobHelwig/covdepGE/fork) and creating a pull request or [opening an issue](https://github.com/JacobHelwig/covdepGE/issues).

 ## Installation

 <!-- You can install the released version of covdepGE from [CRAN](https://CRAN.R-project.org) with: -->